Self-Supervised Learning with Generative Adversarial Networks for Electron Microscopy: Experiments and Results

 In terms of model complexity, the observation is still consistent.
 As illustrated in Figure \ref{fig:seg3}, a randomly initialized U-Net\_4\_424 performs worse than the three different combinations of fine-tuned models.

 Conducting the same experiments with the HRNet model, we find that a fine-tuned U-Net model still outperforms the randomly initialized HRNet model, but all three fine-tuned HRNet models not only outperform the randomly initialized HRNet model but also score higher than the randomly initialized U-Net, as well as all fine-tuned U-Net models.
 The validation plots are shown in Figure \ref{fig:seg4}.
 Example predictions are illustrated in Figure~\ref{fig:ausegimages1} for the fine-tuned HRNet and fine-tuned U-Net\_4\_0, pretrained on \SI{100}{K} CEM500K images.
+Moreover, the dice scores on test set are calculated for all models after 5, 30 and 60 epochs.
+As shown in Table \ref{tab:smalltable}, the pretrained models converge faster than randomly initialized models and generally score higher, specially in the beginning epochs.
 The general trend of the results and observations for all other datasets is consistent with the above-reported ones.